UnscriptedVN/candella/docs/03-candella-app.md

     - `system_events`: Requires access to System Events
     - `manage_users`: Requires access to the accounts service to manage users
     - `virtual_platform`: Requires access to the MeteorVM platform
+- `requisites`: (Optional) A list of strings containing the names of the frameworks this app relies on.

 The following is an example manifest: